 - Living Accommodations

-Before applying to school, prospective students with disabilities should, if possible, visit the school’s dormitories to determine whether or not living accommodations will be appropriate.
+Before applying to school, prospective students with disabilities should visit the school’s dormitories to determine whether or not living accommodations will be appropriate.
 Considerations include the number of students per building, noise levels, physical access, and the availability of nearby guidance counseling.
 It is recommended that students contact the student housing services department for information on all available housing, accessible dining options, and parking.

 - Support Centers

-Assistive technology includes apps, software, hardware, or any other technological resource designed to aid students with physical or learning disabilities.
+Assistive technology includes apps, software, hardware, and other technological resources that are designed to aid students with physical or learning disabilities.
 This technology can help students complete work in the classroom, at home, or in any situation requiring additional organization and speed.
 Many schools offer assistive technology free of charge to students, enabling them to reach their full potential in the classroom.
-Useful technology for learning assistance can range from incredibly sophisticated visual imaging software to something as simple as a communication board.
+Useful technology for learning assistance includes visual imaging software and a communication board.

 When choosing assistive technology it is important for students to find a system that plays to their strengths, addresses fundamental disability issues, and maintains a simple and easy-to-use interface.
 The technology itself might be complicated, but it is essential that it is relevant and intuitive, enhancing a student’s time in the classroom or during study sessions.